ArchiveBox/ArchiveBox/README.md

 The archiver produces a folder like `pocket/` containing an `index.html`, and archived copies of all the sites, organized by starred timestamp.
 It's Powered by the [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.
-NEW: Also submits each link to save on archive.org!

 For each sites it saves:

  - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present
- - `sreenshot.png` 1440x900 screenshot of site using headless chrome
+ - `screenshot.png` 1440x900 screenshot of site using headless chrome
  - `output.pdf` Printed PDF of site using headless chrome
  - `archive.org.txt` A link to the saved site on archive.org
+ - `link.json` A json file containing link info and archive status
+ - `audio/` and `video/` for sites like youtube, soundcloud, etc. (using youtube-dl) (WIP)

 **Large Exports & Estimated Runtime:**